4 to Finish

 If the student meets all of the conditions of Cal Lutheran’s 4 to Finish program, the university will do the following:

-- Cal Lutheran will grant the student in the program registration priority within his or her class level.
+- Grant the student in the program registration priority within his or her class level.

 - If timely graduation will be delayed due to course unavailability, the University may substitute an alternative course if possible.
 If substitution is not possible, the University may allow the unavailability of coursework to delay graduation.
 In that case, the University will waive tuition and any mandatory fees for that course(s) at Cal Lutheran for the student in the next academic year.

-The University is under no obligation to provide these adjustments unless the student submits a written request for accommodation to Academic Services prior to the end of the registration period, during the semester in which the course must be taken.
+The University is under no obligation to provide these adjustments unless the student submits a written request for accommodation to Academic Services prior to the end of the registration period, during the semester in which the registration occurs for the future semester.

 The student must agree to the 4 to Finish program as described above.